 Category ArchiveDevon Cattle for Sale

-Born in May, 2013, we are about to register these beautiful girls- time to put your name on those registration papers?
-Sired by our own bull Sabo Daniel (son of Rotokawa 974), and all born to Rotokawa cows, these girls have the genetic density to jump start any grassfed beef program.
-Evenly matched, newly weaned (March 2014) at 9-1/2 months old, they’re ready to travel!
+Born in May, 2014, and sired by our own bull Sabo Eban (son of Rotokawa 974), and all born to Rotokawa cows, these girls have the genetic density to jump start any grassfed beef program.
+Evenly matched, they will be ready to travel, newly weaned, in March 2015!
 Conceived and raised on the Helfter mineral program, they are in premium health, managed organically (not certified), and have never seen a speck of grain or creep feeding.
 Naturally well covered.

 Call for pricing and availability, Mark & Jenny Sabo 406-685-3248.
 Harrison, MT

-Devon/Angus heifers for sale!
-4 Half sisters to the beautiful fullbloods pictured above, we have 3 red, 5 black heifers for sale also(Commercial Angus mothers).
+Devon/Angus heifers FOR SALE.
+8 Half sisters to the beautiful fullbloods pictured above, we have 3 red, 5 black heifers for sale also(Commercial Angus mothers).
 Easy keepers, gentle, trained to electric fence and huge grasslands with coyotes, wolves, and lions, these girls are ready to take on the West!
+Call for pricing.

-Devon bull calves, 2 half brothers to these listed females, available.
+Devon bull calves, half brothers to these listed females, available.
 Sired by Sabo Daniel (s0n of Rotokawa 974), deep bodied and hardy, these bull calves can start a gourmet grassfed beef program.
 Nursed until 9-1/2 months old, 100% grassfed, these gentle boys will not disappoint.
-Registerable, with your name??
+Registered.
 406-685-3248.

 Photo coming soon!

 Most of us would like to choose the sex of our calves, at least part of the time.
 Dairy herds resort to expensive sexed semen, which still contains a good percentage of Y sperm, and still often results in bull calves.